renzowesterbeek/lucasleest/src/app/admin/README.md

 # RecensieZoeker Feature Documentation

 ## Overview
 The RecensieZoeker (Review Finder) is a feature integrated into the main admin workflow that helps administrators find and extract book reviews and summaries from various Dutch websites.
 It uses the Brave Search API to find relevant pages and Claude AI to analyze and extract high-quality content.
+The system also includes podcast generation capabilities and feedback tracking.

 ## Components